Slatebreaker/HazTurtleRC/README.md

 # cc-turtlecode

+Remote-controlled turtle using a pocket computer.
+Can be moved around with WASD-style controls as well as given some basic automatic tasks.

+## Components

+### Critical
+- A turtle with a wireless modem
+- A pocket computer with a wireless modem

+### Optional
+- Advanced turtle and pocket computer
+- Ender modems instead of wireless modems for infinite range
+- A pickaxe or similar tool attached to the turtle for digging

 ## Quick install

 1. **Name your turtle** something with no spaces using `label set <name>`, replacing `<name>` with the desired name.